steved0x/pipelines-codespaces-tailspin/README.md

-# pipelines-codespaces-tailspin
+# Demo: Azure Pipelines with Codespaces

-Demo repo for testing DevOps Learn modules with Codespaces and self-hosted agents
+This is a demo repository for testing Azure DevOps-focused Learn interactive modules with [GitHub Codespaces](https://github.com/features/codespaces).